AWegnerGitHub/awegnergithub.github.io-content/2020_04_26_assembling_garden.md

 ![Outpipe doesn't fit under tray][gappipe]

-As you can see here, the output pipe and it's 90 degree elbow doesn't fit under the black tray covering.
+As you can see here, the output pipe and its 90 degree elbow doesn't fit under the black tray covering.

-This is something I'll have to keep an eye one.
-I have had the system running for about a week, but the time this was posted.
+This is something I'll have to keep an eye on.
+I have had the system running for about a week, by the time this was posted.
 The first day or two, while the water level was high, I noticed this splashing.
 As the water level got lower though, I noticed less and less.

 ## Summary